Green economy, safety front and center as Indonesian and Australian leaders meet in Sydney - ExBulletin

 Green economy, safety front and center as Indonesian and Australian leaders meet in Sydney

-SYDNEY, July 4 (Reuters) – The green economy, the relaxation of business visas for Indonesians and regional security will be discussed when Indonesian President Joko Widodo meets his Australian counterpart on Tuesday, the minister said. of Foreign Affairs Penny Wong.
+SYDNEY (Reuters) – The green economy, the relaxation of business visas for Indonesians and regional security will be discussed when Indonesian President Joko Widodo meets his Australian counterpart on Tuesday, the foreign minister said.
+Penny Wong.

 Indonesia is Australia’s 13th largest trading partner, and Australian investment in Indonesia totaled A$4.3 billion ($2.87 billion) in 2021, with coal being the top export, according to data from the government.